 We've seen many changes within the Faculty of Arts during my time as Dean and, as alumni, many of you will have also been a part of these changes.
 These have included the establishment of the Graduate School of Humanities and Social Sciences, broadening and diversification of our international partnerships, substantial growth among our student numbers and significant expansion of the enrichment and work-integrated-learning opportunities that are offered to our students.
 Most recently, we opened Arts West, a significant milestone for the Faculty that firmly embeds object-based pedagogy and digital technology in our curriculum and provides a new home for our Bachelor of Arts students.

-I’ve been honored to work with many acclaimed colleagues, alumni and philanthropic supporters over my time as Dean, all of whom have helped build the Faculty’s reputation as a leading institution for study and research in humanities, languages and social sciences.
+I've been honoured to work with many acclaimed colleagues, alumni and philanthropic supporters over my time as Dean, all of whom have helped build the Faculty's reputation as a leading institution for study and research in humanities, languages and social sciences.
 I will miss my work in Arts but look forward to continuing to engage with the Faculty and its partners and stakeholders in my new role.
 In the meantime, I hope you enjoy this edition of ARTiculation.

 This year, the Faculty of Arts will pilot a series of career planning workshops for our graduating cohort of Bachelor of Arts students.
 Featuring mock interviews, practical advice and tips on sources of employment, networking and communication skills (including the effective use of social media), these workshops are designed as the perfect complement to our students’ University education.
 We look forward to hearing how our graduating cohort enjoys the pilot program.